Hip Fracture Surgery: Hospital Recovery

 Tubes to drain your incision.

-An incentive spirometer (breathing device).
+A breathing device (incentive spirometer).
 Breathing through the spirometer helps prevent lung infections.

 Pain control after surgery